Skip to Content (Press Enter)

 Whether you are a first-time camper or an experienced backpacker, Georgia's state parks have a campsite for you.
 Forty-one parks offer more than 2,700 campsites, including tent-only areas, RV pull-thru sites, primitive camping and group camping areas.
 Rates average around $23–$28 per night.
 Most state parks have laundry facilities and sell camping supplies.

 New!
-Site-specific reservations are coming August 1!
+Site-specific reservations are here at select parks!
 You’ll be able to request your favorite campsite number and be sure it’s still available when you arrive.
-The entire campground at James H. Floyd (Summerville) and Richard B. Russell (Elberton) will be site-specific, while select sections of Reed Bingham (Adel) and Laura S. Walker (Waycross) will be site-specific.
+The entire campgrounds at James H. Floyd (Summerville), Amicalola Falls (Dawsonville), Hart (Hartwell) and Richard B. Russell (Elberton) are site-specific, while select sections of Reed Bingham (Adel) and Laura S. Walker (Waycross) are site-specific.